-First, all traces belonging to identical decryption operations were aligned using a short segment in the very beginning of each trace, before the start of the modular exponentiation operation.
-This segment is identical in all traces, making it suitable as a trigger for the alignment.
-All traces were aligned via correlation relative to a reference trace, chosen randomly from within the trace set.
+chosen randomly from within the trace set.
 If by some chance this initial segment was distorted in the chosen reference trace, the reference trace was discarded and a new one chosen.
 Traces that did not align well with the reference trace were also discarded.
 This process required a few dozen decryption traces per window (taking a few seconds total) in order to produce enough valid traces for reliable key extraction.
-Next, we independently compared each trace against the reference trace, correcting any distortion as soon as it manifested by changing the signal accordingly.
+We then independently compared each trace against the reference trace, correcting any distortion as soon as it manifested by changing the signal accordingly, as described next.
 This is possible because not all interrupts occur at the exact same time, and no two drifts are the same.